openwisp/openwisp-docs/user/configure-device.rst

     /etc/init.d/openwisp_config restart

-Your OpenWRT instance should register itself to your openwisp2 controller.
+Your OpenWRT instance should register itself to your OpenWISP2 controller.
-Check the devices menu on the admin panel to make sure your OpenWRT instance is registered.
+Check the devices menu on the admin panel to make sure your OpenWRT device is registered.

 Compile your own OpenWRT image
 ------------------------------

-You may want to compile a custom OpenWRT image to save time in configuring new devices.
-By compiling a custom image, you can pre-install openwisp-config, including your configurations (e.g. ``url`` and ``shared_secret``), so that you won't have to go through the configuration process again.
+You may want to compile a custom OpenWRT image to save time when configuring new devices.
+By compiling a custom image, you can pre-install openwisp-config, including your configurations (e.g. ``url`` and ``shared_secret``).
+This ensures that you will not have to go through the configuration process again.
 This will make you save a lot of time if you need to manage many devices!

 A guide on `how to compile a custom OpenWRT image available in the openwisp-config documentation